RaphaelHebert/nsdpy/docs/main.md

 <ins>Example 1</ins>

-The following command will download the fasta files for all results available in genbank (see: [What is Genbank? ](https://www.ncbi.nlm.nih.gov/genbank/)) with COX1 in the title:
+The following command will download the fasta files for all results available in GenBank (see: [What is GenBank? ](https://www.ncbi.nlm.nih.gov/GenBank/)) with COX1 in the title:

-    nsdpy -r COX1[Title]
+    nsdpy -r "COX1[Title]"

 or..

-    nsdpy --request COX1[Title]
+    nsdpy --request "COX1[Title]"

 _These two requests are equivalent._